tiffanybonzon/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ### Task 2: Add a tool to manage membership in the web server cluster

-In order to copy the agent run script and make it executable, we added the following command in both our Dockerfiles (inspired by the way we handled ha).
+In order to copy the agent run script and make it executable, we added the following command in both our Dockerfile (inspired by the way we handled ha).

 ```
 # TODO: [Serf] Add Serf S6 setup